Hungarian–Ottoman War (1437–1442): War

-Siege of Szendrő
+Siege of Smederevo (1437)

-Murad, aiming to catch Branković off guard with a swift advance, marched towards Serbia with a large army before June and besieged Szendrő.
-Despite Brankovic's valiant defense, relief troops managed to arrive in time.
+Murad, aiming to catch Branković off guard with a swift advance, marched towards Serbia with a large army before June and besieged Smederevo.
+Thanks to Brankovic's valiant defense, relief troops managed to arrive in time.
 Lawrence Héderváry, the newly appointed Palatine of Hungary, ordered the Hungarian army under Pongrácz of Szentmiklós to intervene near Belgrade upon learning of the danger.
 In late June, several thousand Taborite mercenaries hired by Sigismund in Bohemia joined this army, sailing down the Danube under John Jiskra of Brandýs' command from Pozsony to join the conflict.
-With this reinforcement, Pongrácz secretly approached Szendrő in early July and achieved a surprising victory over Murad's army.
+With this reinforcement, Pongrácz secretly approached Smederevo in early July and achieved a surprising victory over Murad's army.
 John Hunyadi's Transylvanian auxiliary troops also played a crucial role, arriving just in time to contribute to the success.

 It is rumored that the Ottomans suffered 40,000 casualties in the battle, prompting the remaining forces to hastily retreat from Serbia.
 Detailed records of the battle's course are lacking, but it is believed that Hunyadi's strategic brilliance and leadership were instrumental in the victory.
 Meanwhile, another hostile group invaded Transylvania but was defeated by László Csáki, the victorious voivode, and his forces.
 Sigismund, dealing with the Hussite Wars in Prague at the time, learned of the victory on July 17 through four captured enemy leaders sent to him by the palatine.

-Murad II's failure at Szendrő in 1437 haunted him, prompting immediate action upon his return from Asia Minor to Europe in the summer of 1438.
+Murad II's failure at Smederevo in 1437 haunted him, prompting immediate action upon his return from Asia Minor to Europe in the summer of 1438.
 He mobilized to invade the Banat of Severin and Transylvania.
 Leading an Ottoman raiding army, Ali Bey Evrenosoğlu, the son of Evrenos, who had faced defeat in the 1432 invasion, marched forward with the voluntary assistance of Vlad II Dracul, the Wallachian voivode disloyal to Hungary.
 The Ottoman-Wallachian forces crossed the Danube at Szörényvár, advancing through Orșova-Karánsebes and the Iron Gates, encountering significant resistance near Sebeș.
 While Vlad Dracul persuaded the citizens to surrender, an unnamed Hungarian nobleman retreated with his family to a city tower, preparing for a determined defense.
 Despite their efforts, the Turks failed to take the tower by storm and resorted to setting a large fire around it.
 Upon finding no signs of life, the enemy assumed great treasures were hidden within.
 However, they discovered only a 16-year-old survivor, who, after 20 years of enslavement, vividly recounted his experiences and insights into Ottoman customs and morals upon his return to his homeland.